AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 ### Define a goal {#define-a-goal}

 The *Define goal* step appears and it provides an interactive environment for you to visually define a goal.
 A goal is composed of one or more events, where each event's occurrence is based on the condition it holds.
 The objective of a Customer AI instance is to determine the likeliness of achieving its goal within a given time frame.
+While defining your goal you have the option to select **[!UICONTROL Will occur]** or **[!UICONTROL Will not occur]** as indicated in the example below.
+Selecting **[!UICONTROL Will occur]** means that the event conditions defined need to be met, whereas selecting **[!UICONTROL Will not occur]** means any conditions outside the ones you define are tracked.

 Click **[!UICONTROL Enter Field Name]** and select a field from the dropdown list.
 Click the second input and select a clause for the event's condition, then provide target value to complete the event.
 Additional events can be configured by clicking **[!UICONTROL Add event]**.
 Lastly, complete the goal by applying a prediction time frame in number of days, then click **[!UICONTROL Next]**.

 ![](../images/user-guide/goal.png)

 ### Configure a schedule *(optional)* {#configure-a-schedule}